Program overview

 • Epidemiologist: Studies the distribution and determinants of health-related states in populations to inform public health policies.

-• Health Policy Analyst: Analyzes and evaluates health policies and programs to improve health outcomes and reduce disparities.
+• Health Policy Analyst: Analyzes and evaluates health policies to improve healthcare systems and outcomes.

-• Research Assistant: Assists in conducting health-related research, collecting data, and analyzing results to contribute to scientific knowledge.
+• Research Assistant: Assists in conducting research studies related to health sciences, collecting and analyzing data.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.